First measurements of remoTES cryogenic calorimeters: easy-to-fabricate particle detectors for a wide choice of target materials: Introduction

-The fabrication of the TES thermometer directly onto the absorber ensures an excellent transmission of the non-thermal phonons to the W-film and is the preferred solution, if the absorber material can withstand the conditions during the involved steps (electron-beam evaporation, sputtering, chemical etching, photolithography).
-However, absorber materials that have a low melting point and/or are hygroscopic cannot undergo these fabrication processes.

-A work-around solution for such delicate materials, e.g.~sodium iodide (NaI) used in the COSINUS experiment \cite{angloher_cosinus_2016}, is the so-called composite design \cite{kiefer_composite_2009} where the TES is fabricated onto a separate substrate named "carrier crystal" (Al$_{2}$O$_{3}$, Si, CaWO$_4$, CdWO$_4$) which in turn is connected to the absorber via an amorphous interface (glue, oil, or grease).
-This approach requires the signal from a particle interaction in the absorber to propagate through the interface, the carrier crystal, and finally couple to the TES.
-Signal loss is expected in this process due to the acoustic mismatch (reflection vs.~transmission)~\cite{gray2012nonequilibrium} between the different materials.
-Furthermore, in the case of e.g.~NaI, which is a very good scintillator, a carrier crystal which is not fully transparent to the scintillation light will reabsorb a part of the light, and the resulting pulse shape will be a superposition of both scintillation and thermal signal.
+The deposition of the TES thermometer directly onto the absorber ensures an excellent transmission of the non-thermal phonons to the W-film; it is the preferred solution as long as the absorber material can withstand \footnote{Nonetheless the fabrication process might induce stress in the crystal lattice, which is one of the main potential origins of the excess signal at low energies observed in several experiments (\cite{Proceedings:2022hmu})} the conditions during the involved fabrication steps, i.e. electron-beam evaporation, sputtering, chemical etching and photolithography.
+However, absorber materials that have a low melting point and/or are hygroscopic cannot undergo these processes.~A work-around solution for these delicate materials, such as for the~sodium iodide (NaI) crystals used in the COSINUS experiment \cite{angloher_cosinus_2016}, is the so-called composite design \cite{kiefer_composite_2009}: the TES is fabricated onto a separate substrate named ``carrier crystal" which in turn is connected to the absorber via an amorphous interface (glue, oil, or grease).
+This approach requires the phonons produced by a particle interacting in the absorber to propagate through the interface, the carrier crystal, and finally couple to the TES.
+A fraction of the signal is lost in this process due to the acoustic mismatch between the different materials of the carrier and the absorber~\cite{gray2012nonequilibrium}.
+In COSINUS we used Al$_{2}$O$_{3}$, Si, CaWO$_4$ and CdWO$_4$, which all have a high acoustic mismatch to the NaI absober.
+Furthermore, in the case of a very good scintillator like NaI, a carrier crystal which is not fully transparent to the scintillation light will reabsorb part of the light, causing an additional power input to the TES.
+In this case, the resulting pulse shape in the TES will be a superposition of the NaI scintillation signal and the primary thermal signal~\cite{Zema:2020mkm}.